How to Be Productive At Home: 25 Ways To Rock Your Day

 This one is perfect for people who want to have more cash by the next month.
 How to be productive at home and make money?
 Find ways to earn some extra income during your free time.
 Freelancing websites like Upwork, Freelancer, or Fiverr can help you to find some temporary work.
 It may seem scary at first, but no one will ask you to go on a job interview, I promise!

 Another beautiful way to be productive at home is to literally start working on habits that are better, healthier, more valuable, and life-enhancing.
 If you don’t know where to start, I have a beautiful list of 99 habits for a better life – it’s still my favorite list after years!
 Pick a few habits from this list and start working on them (again, a simple list or plan is a perfect way to start).
 You can also grab a free printable after reading these habits.

 The Bottom Line

 I hope you found a lot of inspiration to be productive at home in this article!
 If you want more, do check out my list of 99 ways to be productive when you’re bored and 25 positive ways to spice up a boring life.
-After all, one of the biggest productivity killers is boredom and apathy, and both of these are solvable.
+After all, some of the biggest productivity enemies are boredom and apathy, and both of these are solvable.
 Go on, make the most of your time!
 You’ve already read this enormous list, so by now, I would say that you’re capable of anything.